Beqvez (fidanacogene elaparvovec-dzkt) for hemophilia

 BENEGENE-2 trial

 After the promising results from the Phase 1/2a study, a Phase 3 clinical trial called BENEGENE-2 (NCT03861273) was launched to evaluate the gene therapy in a larger population of hemophilia B patients.
-Pfizer’s regulatory applications seeking Beqvez’s approval are based on data from this trial.
+Pfizer’s regulatory applications seeking Beqvez’s approval were based on data from this trial.

-The median annualized bleeding rate similarly declined from 1.3 bleeds per year in the lead-in study to zero after Beqvez was administered.
-More than half of the participants (60%) did not experience any bleeds after receiving the gene therapy, while fewer than one-third (29%) did while being on replacement therapy during the lead-in study.
+The median annualized bleeding rate similarly declined from 1.3 bleeds per year in the lead-in study to 0 after Beqvez was administered.
+More than half the participants (60%) did not experience any bleeds after receiving the gene therapy, while fewer than one-third (29%) did while on replacement therapy during the lead-in study.
 Six people (13%) resumed FIX replacement therapy from 0.4 to 1.7 years after receiving Beqvez.

 Common side effects of Beqvez